annutt2031/BSA03_HowToRequirements/README.md

 Nowhere are the interests of all project stakeholders more closely tied to the success of a project than at the requirements elicitation stage.
 Misunderstood, inconsistent, or incomplete requirements elicitation results in further significant changes to what has already been developed.
 Here are the reasons why increased attention should be paid to requirements elicitation:

-- The customer knows what he wants, but can't put it into words;
+- The customer knows what they want, but can't put it into words;
-- The customer thinks he knows how to solve the problem (he brings the solution with him);
+- The customer thinks he knows how to solve the problem (he brings the solution);
 - The contractor thinks he knows better than the customer.

 In this project, you will learn about requirements elicitation techniques and apply some of them to solve your tasks.

-This project is a group project.
+This is a group project.
 When performing the project tasks, you should first work through all the tasks and then perform them in an integrated manner.
 The results of the tasks in the form of Business Requirements and Functional Role Model should be placed in a single document: BRD (Business Requirements Document).

 **Literature:**

 1. Karl Wiegers, Joy Beatty, "Software Requirements" 3rd edition, chapter 1 and others.
 2. BABOK v3 "A Guide to the Business Analysis Body of Knowledge" IIBA.
-3. Dean Leffingwell, Don Widrig "Managing Software Requirements", part 1, chapter 4.
+3. Dean Leffingwell, Don Widrig "Managing Software Requirements", Part 1, Chapter 4.
 4. Kaner S., Lind L., Toldi K. "Facilitator's Guide: to Participatory Decision-Making".
 5. Ilya Kornipaev "Requirements for Software: Recommendations on Gathering and Documentation".